ddemin19/dstufan/README.md

-# dstufan
+# LCM and GCD on Golang
-It's my rep for study
+Code for finding KCM and GCD in array of int64